casiopa/twitter_nlp_uoc/README.md

    ```shell
    pip install -r requirements.txt
    ```
-6. Finally execute the code:
+6. Execute the code:
    ```shell
    python3 main.py
    ```

 NOTE: In case you get this error in the execution:
-`UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.`, the problem is that you are trying to display a plot in a GUI window but you do not have a python module for GUI display.
-In this case you can solve the problem intalling `tkinter`:
+`UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.`, the problem is that you are trying to display a plot in a GUI window, but you do not have a python module for GUI display.
+In this case you can solve the problem by installing `tkinter`:
 ```shell
 sudo apt-get install python3-tk
 ```